Store Canned Goods Properly

 Use a sturdy shelf for storage so you don’t find your canned goods in a broken heap on the floor.
 Particle board and mdf board are not designed to hold heavy loads like canned goods and will warp and break.
 Use plywood, at the very least, to build shelves for storage, or heavy, solid wood boards for best results.
 Metal or plastic shelves can also be used if they are rated to hold the weight you will be subjecting them to.
 Before purchasing shelving units or loading them up with jars, check to see what weight they are rated for and weigh the jars to see if you will be staying within those limits.
 You’d be surprised at how much those jars weigh when you start piling them up!

 Make sure those freshly processed jars are sealed properly before you whisk them away to the basement.
 Metal lids are easy to check.
-If the lid moves up and down when you press on it, the jar did not seal properly and should be used or refrigerated promptly.
+If the lid moves up and down when you press on it, the jar did not seal properly and the food should be used or refrigerated promptly.
 Tattler reusable lids are a bit trickier to check.
 You will need to remove the metal screw band and pull on the lid with your fingers.
 Sealed lids will remain firmly in place and those that did not seal properly will pull off.

 You can store your canned goods with or without the metal screw bands in place.
 I usually store my jars without the metal bands because the humidity in our basement is higher than I would like.
 I like to reuse the metal bands as many times as possible, so I try to keep them in a dry place.
 You also don’t want to pull out a jar of peaches and find that the metal lid and screw bands are rusted together.
 Unscrewing really rusty bands can sometimes chip your glass jars.
 If you move your jars around a lot and the storage area is dry, replace the metal screw bands to prevent chipping the jars or breaking the seal on your lids as you move them.
 Just be absolutely sure those metal bands are clean and dry before you screw them back on.
 Any food or sticky juice left on the jars can mold and contaminate the food inside when you open the jar.